MicrosoftDocs/azure-devops-docs/docs/repos/git/set-git-repository-permissions.md

 ## Default repository permissions

+By default, members of the project Contributors group have permissions to contribute to a repository.
+This includes the ability to create branches, create tags, and manage notes.
 For a description of each security group and permission level, see [Permissions and group reference](../../organizations/security/permissions.md).

 [!INCLUDE [temp](../../organizations/security/includes/code-git.md)]